Search our Site:

 According to the Council of Canadians, "[t]he World Water Council is dominated by the World Bank, big water corporations, and the water ministries of First World countries.
 The pro-privatization lobby has a strong voice at the World Water Forum, and will continue to resist any attempts to take water out of the marketplace."

-Visit the Blue Planet Project website
+Visit Blue Planet Project website

 Report - The Right to Water: from Concept to Implementation